sachsy/hacks-n-notes/computer-science/algorithms/recursion.md

 Recursive algorithms call themselves indefinite times until they finish.

+1. Each recursive call should be a smaller instance of the same problem.
+2. The recursive calls must eventually reach a base case, which is solved without further recursion.

 ## Factorial function

 A *factorial* is the product of the integers 1 through $$n$$.